harleyi/gwas_catalog2polygenic_risk_network/README.md

 A simple calculator can be found: https://systems.crump.ucla.edu/hypergeometric/index.php

-For our example, we will take two networks, one with 54 nodes and one with 127 nodes.
+For our example, we will take two networks, a first network with 54 nodes and a second network with 127 nodes.

-The Union of these two networks is a gene network with 172 nodes and the intersection
+The Union of these two networks is a gene network with 172 nodes and the intersection 9 nodes.

+Since there are 19566 distinct genes in the current release (v11.5) of the STRING interaction network for _Homo sapiens_, the calculation can be setup as follows:

+   – *k = 9* (the intersection of the two disease networks is the number of successes).
+   – *s = 54* (the sample size is the number of nodes in the first gene network).
+   – *M = 127* (the number of successes in the population is the number of nodes in the second gene network).
+   – *N = 19566-54 = 19439* (the population size is the entire Homo sapiens gene network with the 54 genes in the first network removed).

+Output:
+`Parameters: 9, 54, 127, 19439`
+`expected number of successes = 0.352795925716343`
+`the results are over enriched 25.51 fold compared to expectations`
+`hypergeometric p-value = 6.755808180896782e-11`